ajamesl/tiny-shakespeare-transformer/README.md

-# 🎭 Tiny Shakespeare Generator
+# 🎭 Tiny Shakespeare Transformer

 A FastAPI web application that generates a short Shakespearean dialogue using a trained transformer model.